 What Services are Covered?

-The services covered have also expanded beyond routine check-ups or even health concerns directly related to COVID-19, as other recent Medicare coverage expansions have been.
-Beyond routine office visits, Medicare will now be covering telehealth mental health counseling services, preventative health screenings, or doctor visits to refill a prescription or as part of a diabetes management program, to name only a few examples.
+The services covered have also expanded beyond routine check-ups or even health concerns directly related to COVID-19, as other recent Medicare insurance coverage expansions have been.
+Beyond routine office visits, the Medicare program will now be covering telehealth mental health counseling services, preventative health screenings, or doctor visits to refill a prescription or as part of a diabetes management program, to name only a few examples.
 All these have been included to provide the freedom and flexibility for seniors to stay indoors.

 Many states have expanded their own coverage of telehealth services, and some may already cover these services or more.
 If you have further questions about the specifics of what is covered, it may be worth checking with your State Health Insurance Assistance Program (SHIP) or your local Medicare ombudsman.
-You can also read the Telemedicine Fact Sheet released by CMS as part of this most recent announcement or download the list of Telehealth Services that is normally covered by Medicare to learn more.
+You can also read the Telemedicine Fact Sheet released by CMS as part of this most recent announcement or download the list of Telehealth Services that is normally covered by the Medicare program to learn more.

 ● ● ●

 Many Americans are focused on stopping the spread of COVID-19 and flattening the curve, as has often been discussed.
 Limiting travel and time in public can greatly lessen the chances of exposure to the coronavirus, which is essential for the most at-risk populations like the elderly and the chronically ill.
-This expansion of telehealth services covered by Medicare will greatly assist with the goal of helping seniors stay safe during the public health crisis.
+This expansion of telehealth services covered by Medicare insurance will greatly assist with the goal of helping seniors stay safe during the public health crisis.

 The Shop & Enroll Blog — CMS & Insurers Announce Part C and D COVID-19 Coverage